kanoloa/cbclient/README.md

 - bulkUpdateItems(): update multiple items with the given array of data.
 - deleteItem(): delete the specified item.
 - addNewChildItem(): add a child item to the specified item.
+- setBaseline(): create new baseline for the specified project.

 ## Configure credentials and server URL.
 To connect to Codebeamer via open-api (aka Swagger v3), you need to be authenticated and authorized by